CallMePlayer/CallMePlayer/README.md

 # 👋 print("Hello, World!")

- My name is Ian, and I'm learning about AI-assisted development and digital rights to further my passions for cybersecurity and filmmaking.
-I'm always ready to learn and level up!
+ Hi, I'm Ian!
+I'm currently exploring AI-assisted development to fuel my passions for cybersecurity and filmmaking.
+I thrive on learning and am always eager to level up my skills.

 ## 🚀 About Me